Process management

 We all try to find the best ways of doing work on a daily basis.
 During this, the term ‘best practice’ often comes up.
 But what does it really mean?
 This article will introduce you to best practices and how to work with them.

-As species, we are able to introduce incredibly complex innovations through our collective learning capability.
+The human species is able to introduce incredibly complex innovations through our collective learning capability.
 These were made possible by continuously searching for better ways to store and orchestrate knowledge.
 As a result of years of retained knowledge from previous generations, our collective learning capability enables us to thrive not only in this crisis but in the next generations to come.

 What does ‘best practice’ really mean?